CRM Adoption: 7 Ways to Improve User Adoption

 1. Resistance to change

 Employees may resist changes to their established work processes and may be hesitant to adopt new technology, which can slow down productivity and derail morale.
 They may worry that the new system will be difficult to use, will disrupt their work, or simply isn’t worth the time and effort to learn.
-This resistance can make it difficult to encourage employees to adopt the CRM system, even if it is ultimately beneficial for the organization.
+This resistance can make it challenging to encourage employees to adopt the CRM system, even if it ultimately benefits the organization.

 Maurer resistance to change